tablelandnetwork/evm-tableland/README.md

 ## Performance optimizations

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

-# Deployments

-Refer to the `proxies` entry in `hardhat.config.js` for the list of current deployments.

 # Maintainers